Universities & Constituents

 University of London, UK

-Established by Royal Charter in 1836, The University of London is now one of the most sought for names in the world of Tertiary Education for aspiring students all over the world.
+Established by Royal Charter in 1836, The University of London is now one of the most sought for names in the world for Tertiary Education for aspiring students all over the world.
 Consisting of 17 Colleges and 10 Research Institutes within its network, this university consists of more than 170,000 student population that’s pursuing a portfolio in numerous fields of expertise, including those based out of the country, all thanks to its International Programmes.

 From lucrative career options to superior quality of campus life, every student is destined to acquire nothing short of the very best once enrolled into this university, be it in person or from another country.
 As QS World University Rankings has listed 4 of the University of London’s colleges amongst the 10 best in the world, there’s no doubt about the excellence that one is assured to expect, both short and long term.